-Cancer is a life-threatening illness that is an extremely distressing diagnosis to deal with.
 Cancer impacts a person’s physical, emotional, and social well-being.
-A person’s ability to cope with cancer may depend on factors like their adjustment over time, level of hope and optimism, acceptance of their condition, and their ability to pursue activities that bring them joy and happiness.
+A person’s ability to cope with cancer may depend on factors like their level of social support, adjustment over time, level of hope and optimism, acceptance of their condition, and their ability to pursue activities that bring them joy and happiness.

 The Physical, Mental, & Emotional Effects of Cancer

-Michelle Morand, Co-Founder and Managing Partner of Cancer Treatment Options and Management (CTOAM), notes the intense impact a cancer diagnosis can have on someone’s mental health:6
+Michelle Morand, Co-Founder and Managing Partner of Cancer Treatment Options and Management (CTOAM), notes the intense impact a cancer diagnosis can have on someone’s mental health:2

 “Cancer affects mental health on 2 significant levels: